Introduction to Programming with C# - 10266 Course Outline

 Lab : Managing the Lifetime of Objects and Controlling Resources

-Module 12: Using Collections and Building Generic Types
+Module 12: Using Collections (Covered in Class) and Building Generic Types (In Manual but Not Covered in Class)

 This module introduces collections, and describes how to use Generics to implement type-safe collection classes, structures, interfaces, and methods.